stefanvoegelisrf/digit/semesterproject/redundancy/index.md

 **Introduction:**

-Text: "The subtitles you're reading right now are an example of redundancy."
+Text: "Did you know?
+The subtitles you're reading right now are an example of redundancy."
 Action: Stefan reading this line and pointing down at the subtitles

 Text: "But what exactly is redundancy?
 In simple terms, redundancy means having something extra that isn't absolutely necessary, but it's there to provide backup or support."